-- Negative photoresists: exposed areas are cross-linked and remain on the substrate.
+Negative photoresists: exposed areas are cross-linked and remain on the substrate after the development step.

 Positive photoresists: exposed areas are removed by the development step.

 What kind of substrates can be used?

-The TPP technology enables fabrication on regular planar substrates (e.g. glass or silicon wafers) as well as direct fabrication on active/passive devices (e.g. lasers, photodiodes, fibers).
+The TPP technology enables fabrication on regular planar substrates (e.g. glass or silicon wafers) as well as on-device-printing: direct fabrication on active/passive devices (e.g. lasers, photodiodes, fibers).

 What are typical substrate thicknesses?

-Multiphoton Optics uses immersion and air objectives.
+We use immersion and dry objectives.
 Immersion objectives exhibit high numerical apertures to ensure highest printing resolution.
 Immersion objectives can either be used as oil immersion type or as dip-in type with the objective in physical contact with the photoresist.
-Air objectives exhibit lower numerical apertures but in general provide a larger Field-of-View (FoV).
+Dry objectives exhibit lower numerical apertures but in general provide a larger Field-of-View (FoV).

 What are typical scan speeds used in fabrication?

 What is full-volume scan and contouring scan?

 A full-volume scan exposes the complete volume of a structure in a layer-by-layer process.
-This method in appropriate for complex 3D structures.
+This method is appropriate for complex 3D structures.

 A contouring scan exposes only the shell of a structure.
 The inner part can be polymerized after the development step by a simple UV exposure.
 This method is appropriate especially for lenses.

 What is 2D/3D contouring?

 Doing a contouring scan for an object, two different strategies can be applied.
 The 2D contouring exposes the shell of a structure in a layer-by-layer manner.
 The 3D contouring scans the real topography of a structure.
 For both 2D/3D contouring the enclosed unpolymerized photoresist will be cross-linked in a subsequent UV exposure after the development step.